Coastal Islands, Pacific Northwest

 There are many artists in the community that do quite nicely with the tourist trade and Eco-tourism is gaining popularity with the great bear forest being the biggest draw.
 The chance to see a spirit bear is very exciting to these new breed tourists.
 Whale watching and diving are two other burgeoning industries that are becoming common in the area.

 Basketball is easily the most popular recreational pastime in Bella Bella due to its all-year-round playing season following the construction of the new Community Hall.
 The men and women travel year round to numerous tournaments along the coast.
 The Charles Moody Memorial presents its annual tournament locally every January.
-Charlie Moody is my wife’s grandfather.
+Charlie Moody was my wife’s grandfather.

 In 1993, My family and l traveled to Waglisla for the Qatuwas, a gathering of the peoples of the canoe.
 People arrived from as far way as Alaska and California, people arrived by canoe in the thousands.
 The gathering was 7 days long and each night there was a feast presented by one of the nations gathered there, followed by traditional dances telling stories of days gone by.
 The nation doing the feast danced all night, sometimes the nights would go until daylight with dancing still happening, it was incredible.